Guest IPIs

 When the guest OS issues an IPI, the hypervisor must:

-- Write the hosting VM's interrupt controller registers (virtual ICRs) with the information that will be needed to deliver the guest-issued IPI to the target vCPU or vCPUs.
+2. Write the hosting VM's interrupt controller registers (virtual ICRs) with the information that will be needed to deliver the guest-issued IPI to all target vCPUs.

-- For each target vCPU, inject the relevant interrupt number.
-That is, for each target vCPU thread prepare the data and logic that will cause the vCPU to see that it has an interrupt pending when it resumes.
+4. For each target vCPU, inject the relevant interrupt number.
+That is, prepare the data and logic that will cause that target vCPU to see that it has an interrupt pending when it resumes.

 Delivering the IPI

 From this point forward, the work required to deliver a guest-issued IPI to a vCPU is the same as for delivering any interrupt to a vCPU, regardless of the interrupt's source.
-This work differs according to the state of the target vCPU thread, and some boards support posted interrupts, which can reduce overhead.
+This work differs according to the state of each target vCPU thread.
+Also, some boards support posted interrupts, which can reduce overhead.

 Target vCPU thread isn't executing